| | |

 Dough

-1. Add the warm milk and stir in the yeast and sugar to the bowl of a stand mixer fitted with a dough hook.
-If using active dry yeast, let this sit for 5-10 minutes until foamy.
+1. Add the warm milk to the bowl of a stand mixer fitted with a dough hook, then stir in the yeast and sugar.
+If using active dried yeast, let this sit for 5 to 10 minutes until foamy.

 flour in a mixer with a dough hook.

-1. Add the eggs, flour, and salt to the yeast mixture.
-Turn the mixer on low speed or use your hands to combine until it forms a sticky, thick dough.
+1. Add the eggs, flour, vanilla, and salt to the yeast mixture.
+Turn the mixer on low speed, or use your hands, to combine into a sticky, thick dough.

 dough for doughnuts being mixed in stand mixer.

-1. Mix this dough for around 2 minutes to begin developing the gluten.
+1. Mix this dough for around 2 minutes to start developing the gluten.

 butter being added to dough.